Decoding "Sugar-Free": What It Really Means (and What It Doesn't)

 The Label Labyrinth: Understanding "Sugar-Free" Claims

 The term "sugar-free" is regulated by the Food and Drug Administration (FDA) in many countries, including the United States.
 To bear the "sugar-free" claim, a product must contain less than 0.5 grams of sugar per serving, both added and natural together.
 However, this doesn't necessarily mean the product is entirely devoid of sweetness or carbohydrates.
-Instead of sugar, sugar-free products rely on various sugar substitutes, including:
+Instead of sugar, these products rely on various sugar substitutes, including:

 • Artificial Sweeteners: These are synthetic substances that provide intense sweetness with minimal calories.
 Common examples include aspartame, sucralose, and saccharin.